Law and order has surrendered before 'goons' in UP: Priyanka | Headlines

 Law and order has surrendered before 'goons' in UP: Priyanka

-Hitting out at the Yogi Adityanath government in Uttar Pradesh over rising crime, Congress leader Priyanka Gandhi Vadra on Friday alleged that the law and order in the state have "surrendered" before goons and no one feels safe anywhere.
-Her attack over the UP government came over the reported killing of a man from Kanpur allegedly by his kidnappers even after the ransom was paid.
+Hitting out at the Yogi Adityanath government in Uttar Pradesh over rising crime, Congress leader Priyanka Gandhi Vadra on Friday alleged that the law and order in the state has "surrendered" before goons and no one feels safe anywhere.
+Her attack over the Uttar Pradesh government came over the reported killing of a man from Kanpur allegedly by his kidnappers even after ransom was paid.

 ALSO READ